pyrkamarcin/CommonDataLayer/docs/processes/0003_Documentation_structure_and_RFC_process.md

 Exception: It is allowed to split PR into smaller, by merging the first and then separate PR documentation.
 However, until the last PR implementation is merged, **tracking issue has to be kept open**.

 #### Further changes
-Apart from minor typo fixes, and formatting RFC iss immutable.
+Apart from minor typo fixes, and formatting, RFC is immutable.
 Whenever there is a need to change the feature or the process, one should create another RFC describing new goals and changes.

 ### Summary